Context RepoContext Repo Docs

 Permission Scopes

-Each API key is assigned one or more permission scopes that control what it can access:
+Each API key is assigned one or more permission scopes that control what it can access.
+Four scopes are available — one read and one write per resource:

 ScopeLabelWhat It Allows